Leonid Brezhnev: 1906–1939: Origins

-Brezhnev was born on 19 December 1906 in Kamenskoye (now Kamianske, Ukraine) within the Yekaterinoslav Governorate of the Russian Empire, to metalworker Ilya Yakovlevich Brezhnev (1874–1934) and his wife, Natalia Denisovna Mazalova (1886–1975).
-His parents lived in Brezhnevo (Kursky District, Kursk Oblast, Russia) before moving to Kamenskoe.
+Leonid Ilyich Brezhnev was born on 19 December 1906 in Kamenskoye (now Kamianske, Ukraine) within the Yekaterinoslav Governorate of the Russian Empire to metalworker Ilya Yakovlevich Brezhnev (1874–1934) and his wife, Natalia Denisovna Mazalova (1886–1975).
+His father lived in Brezhnevo (Kursky District, Kursk Oblast, Russia) before moving to Kamenskoye.
+The parents of Brezhnev's mother came from Yenakiieve.
 Brezhnev's ethnicity was given as Ukrainian in some documents, including his passport, and Russian in others.
-A statement confirming that he regarded himself as a Russian can be found in his book Memories (1979), where he wrote: "And so, according to nationality, I am Russian, I am a proletarian, a hereditary metallurgist."
+A statement confirming that he regarded himself as a Russian can be found in his work Memories, where he wrote: "And so, according to nationality, I am Russian, I am a proletarian, a hereditary metallurgist."

-Like many youths in the years after the Russian Revolution of 1917, he received a technical education, at first in land management and then in metallurgy.
-He graduated from the Kamenskoye Metallurgical Technicum in 1935 and became a metallurgical engineer in the iron and steel industries of eastern Ukraine.

-Brezhnev joined the Communist Party youth organisation, the Komsomol, in 1923, and the Party itself in 1929.
-From 1935 to 1936 he completed the compulsory term of military service.
-After taking courses at a tank school, he served as a political commissar in a tank factory.
+Brezhnev's niece wrote that in 1913, Brezhnev enrolled in a parish school.
+Two years later, he was admitted to a grammar school.
+In order to pass the entrance exams, students were required to demonstrate proficiency in reading, writing, and arithmetic, pass a dictation, and recite a poem.
+Brezhnev left Kamenskoe for Kursk due to the famine of 1921–1923 and got employment as a porter at a cooking fat factory.